 - Set a food budget or spending limit.

-- Meal plan. (learn the basics with meal planning 101)
+- Meal plan. (learn the basics of meal planning)

 - Eat out of your pantry for a week.
 Maybe two?